Salary vs. Hourly: Which One Actually Pays More?

 The Overtime Factor

-💡 Many salaried workers are classified as "exempt" from overtime rules, meaning they can be required to work 50–60 hours with no extra pay.
+๐ก Many salaried workers are classified as "exempt" from overtime, meaning they can be required to work 50โ60 hours with no extra pay.
 Always ask about expected work hours before accepting a salaried offer.

 Benefits Make a Huge Difference

 Salaried positions more often include employer-sponsored health insurance, retirement matching, paid time off, and other benefits.
-When you calculate the true value of a job offer, always factor in benefits.
 A $50,000 salary with full health coverage and a 401(k) match can easily be worth more than a $55,000 hourly rate with no benefits.

 Which Should You Choose?

-The best move is to calculate the total annual value of each option — including overtime potential, benefits, and PTO — before making a decision.
+Consider: income stability, expected weekly hours, benefits included, overtime potential, and long-term career growth.
+Calculate the total annual value of each option โ including overtime potential, benefits, and PTO โ before making a decision.

 Compare your salary vs. hourly take-home pay side by side.